 That includes Philadelphia lawyer Nicole Galli, who left her big law career behind after 18 years of asking, “why did I stay so long?”

 “I think we can continue to keep trying to make a change within these male-dominated environments, but frankly it’s glacial, the pace of change.
 And I lost patience with it,” Galli said.
 “It was like this when I was 25 entering the profession and it’s like this at age 50.
 I’m not going to wait and have it still be the same when I’m 75.
 Somebody’s got to do something, and it might as well be me.”

 For Galli, that meant opening her own firm on her own terms.
 But she realized there was no women-focused organization to turn to for help in her endeavor.
 That’s when she had the idea of creating a networking community for women lawyers to benefit from the advice and resources of other women.
 Galli then gathered up a few female attorneys and created the national organization Women Owned Law.

 “I really wanted a place, particularly, with other women entrepreneurs,” Galli said.
 “And really the response was truly overwhelming.
 There was tremendous interest right away.”

-At the time of its officially launch, the group already had 50 members spanning three states.
+At the time of its official launch, the group already had 50 members spanning three states.
 Now, two years later, the group has organically grown to 200 members, primarily by word-of-mouth.
 Interest in women-owned firms has been seen elsewhere as well.

 Numbers from a recent study conducted by the Women’s Business Enterprise National Council found that of the 300 women-owned law firms it certifies, 16 percent were founded within the past five years, according to council spokeswoman Jessica Carlson.